chopmo/puzzlenode_11_tmp/README.markdown

-I solved this one right after solving problem 13 (Chess Move Validator) which I found much more difficule.
+I solved this one right after solving problem 13 (Chess Move Validator) which I found much more difficult.
 For that problem, I really tried to come up with a nice and extensible design (which I'll share as soon as the Mendicant University exam deadline has passed).

 So after spending a few walks thinking this problem over, I decided to attack it in a completely different way: